tushartushar/smells/README.md

-[smell-description]description of the smell (one line; could be multiple statements) [smell-aka]also known as (one line; a smell may have multiple [smell-aka] statements) [smell-ref]main reference in which it was defined [smell-end]
+[smell-description]description of the smell (one line; could be multiple statements) [smell-aka]also known as (one line; a smell may have multiple [smell-aka] statements) [smell-ref]main reference in which it was defined [smell-tool]id of the tool that supports detection of this smell; one smell definition may have multiple [smell-tool] statements
+[smell-end]
 ```